activeadmin/activeadmin/CONTRIBUTING.md

 If you find running everything through appraisal too verbose, you can also do `export BUNDLE_GEMFILE=gemfiles/rails_50.gemfile` and then run all commands directly (`bundle exec rake test`, `bundle exec rake setup`) without Appraisal.

-If you find issues apparently related to `bundler`, check the `.travis.yml` file and make sure you're using exactly the same version Travis is using.

 ### 4. Implement your fix or feature